Malignant spinal cord compression (MSCC)

 This section has been compiled using information from a number of reliable sources, including:

-Dougherty L, Lister S. Spinal cord compression management.
+Dougherty L, Lister S. Moving and positioning of the patient with spinal cord compression.
 The Royal Marsden Hospital Manual of Clinical Nursing Procedures.
-6th edition.
-2004.
-Blackwell Publishing Limited.
+8th edition.
+2011.
+Wiley-Blackwell Publishing Limited.
 Oxford.

 National Institute for Health and Clinical Excellence (NICE).
 Metastatic spinal cord compression: Diagnosis and management of patients at risk of or with metastatic spinal cord compression.
 2008.

-With thanks to: Dr Carrie Featherstone, Consultant Clinical Oncologist; and the people affected by cancer who reviewed this edition.
+Thanks to Dr Carrie Featherstone, Consultant Clinical Oncologist, and the people affected by cancer who reviewed this edition.